MikeMajdalani1/devtreasure-contributions/README.md

      ```
      My name is [Your Name] and I am here to get my treasure!
      ```
+   - Add a '-' next to the phrase to make it a list entry

 5. **Commit Your Changes:**
    - Stage your changes: